Below is the list of holds and fees categories in Terminal49 and their definitions:

 Holds

-Customs: hold - US Customs may flag containers for further inspection.
-In this case, a container will either be held and examined at the terminal, or have to be moved to a third-party customs exam site.
+Customs: hold - U.S. Customs may flag containers for further inspection.
+In this case, a container will be held and examined at the Terminal or moved to a third-party customs exam site.

-Freight: hold - refers to a pause placed on a shipment for a variety of potential reasons and by a number of possible parties.
+Freight: hold - refers to a pause placed on a shipment for various reasons and by several possible parties.
 In many circumstances, the hold is instituted due to unpaid fees, but in some, it may relate to a customs inspection or document issue.

 TMF: hold - At the Port of Los Angeles and Port of Long Beach, customers may have a TMF hold or Traffic Mitigation Fee.
 This fee is charged to pick up cargo during peak hours.
 TMF holds can be resolved through third parties such as PierPass or by contacting the terminals for other payment methods.

-USDA: hold - We show the hold so that our customers can alert their customs broker.
-Most of the time this can be avoided if the paperwork is submitted in a timely fashion.
-The terminal does not give us any details on what the hold is about, so notifying them is the action that we are able to take.
+USDA: hold - We show the hold so our customers can alert their customs broker.
+Most of the time, this can be avoided if the paperwork is submitted promptly.
+But unfortunately, the Terminal needs to give us details on the hold, so notifying them is the action we can take.

 Strip Unit: Hold - If a unit is scheduled to be stripped, a hold is placed on the container so it will not be dispatched.